API Reference

 import json

-from yhttp import contenttype
+from yhttp.core import contenttype

 @app.route()